GermainZ/HexChat-Scripts/README.md

 HexChat-Scripts
 ===============
 Some of my HexChat scripts.
+Those in the 'Other' folder are not commented yet, and/or need improvement.

 Installation:
 =============